amihaylovaa/WiFi-Collector/README.md

   After collecing is done, the user MUST send the data otherwise collecting will not be allowed.
 After the data is sent successfuly, the user is free to collect data again.

-# Sending data
+# SEND DATA
-  1) Data is read from the GPX file and saved in JSON format.
+  1) Data is read from the GPX file and parsed to JSON format.
-  2) HTTP request is described.
+  2) HTTP request is created.
   3) TCP connection is established with remote server.
-  4) Data is sent to the web server, stored in the database.
+  4) Data is sent to the web server and stored in the database.
-  5) HTTP response is received and Toast message is shown informing the user how the operation finished.
+  5) HTTP response is received and Toast message is displayed to inform the user how the operation has finished.

 * Several dialog fragments (dialog window wrapped in dialog) are shown explaining the user why certain actions are required, for example turning GPS on.